tmrob2/rusty-robots/README.md

 which efficiently computes the task allocation and a set of schedulers which agents can execute concurrently.
 An SCPM consists of virtual transitions which link product MDPs for efficient computation purposes.

-The following graphic demonstrates the allocation of tasks to a set of agents in a warehouse simulation as a high level demonstration of the MOTAP capabilities.
+The following graphic demonstrates the allocating a batch of tasks to a set of agents in a warehouse simulation as a high level demonstration of the MOTAP capabilities.
 In this diagram, 9 tasks are allocated to 4 agents while satisfying the multiobjective tradeoff between the cost required for an agent to execute a set of tasks, and the probability requirement of completing of tasks.
 The agents adhere to traffic management rules, and some